willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 Calisthenics](http://williamdurand.fr/object-calisthenics-slides/) at
 [Clermont'ech](http://clermontech.org)'s
-[APIHour #2](http://clermontech.org/api-hours/api-hour-2.html), a local developer group based in Clermont-Ferrand.
-Actually, I gave this talk twice as I talked about Object Calisthenics at Michelin (my current company) the same day.
+[APIHour #2](http://clermontech.org/api-hours/api-hour-2.html), a local developer group based in Clermont-Ferrand (France).

-I discovered **Object Calisthenics** two years ago, but I wasn't open-minded enough to give them a try.
+I discovered **Object Calisthenics** almost two years ago, but I wasn't open-minded enough to give them a try.
 A year ago, [Guilherme Blanco](https://twitter.com/guilhermeblanco) and I were [drinking beers](https://twitter.com/jmikola/status/210448122642575360/photo/1) in Paris.
 He told me that [Rafael Dohms](https://twitter.com/rdohms) and him ported the concept of Object Calisthenics to PHP.
-That was awesome, and the time for me to learn, understand, and try these rules.
-And, now I am convinced that these rules are really helpful, and that trying to respect these rules help you write **better Oriented Object code**.
+That was awesome, and I decided to learn, understand, and try these rules.
+I am now convinced that these rules are really helpful, and that trying to respect these rules help you write **better Oriented Object code**.

 > Cal • is • then • ics - /ˌkaləsˈTHeniks/

-Object Calisthenics are programming exercises, formalized as a set of **9 rules** invented by Jeff Bay in his book The [ThoughWorks Anthology](http://pragprog.com/book/twa/thoughtworks-anthology).
+Object Calisthenics are **programming exercises**, formalized as a set of **9 rules** invented by Jeff Bay in his book [The ThoughWorks Anthology](http://pragprog.com/book/twa/thoughtworks-anthology).
 The word _Object_ is related to Object Oriented Programming.
 The word _Calisthenics_ is derived from greek, and means **exercises** under the context of gymnastics.